 Seen sold on Yahoo Japan Auctions: listing (archived, front, back)

-There are at least two more of these besides Feb.~Mar.
+There are at least three more of these besides Feb.~Mar.
 1995:

 Seen sold twice on Mercari: listing 1 (archived, front, back, disc), listing 2 (front, back, disc)